MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -MaxPasswordGracePeriod
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The MaxPasswordGracePeriod parameter specifies the length of time users are allowed to reset expired passwords on devices.
+The MaxPasswordGracePeriod parameter specifies the length of time that users are allowed to reset expired passwords on supported devices.

-This setting is available only on Apple iOS 6+ devices.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

+The default value is blank ($null).

 ```yaml
 Type: TimeSpan